• Lutheran Church of the Risen Savior, Green Valley

 Whether you are visiting, planning to visit, or are a part-time or full-time resident here in southern Arizona, I encourage you to venture through our website and to avail yourself of the many programs and events offered by our chapter.
 If you are seeking membership in AGO, I warmly invite you to become a member of our wonderful SAAGO family.

-Janet Tolman, Dean
+Janet Tolman, Immediate Past Dean